 Can you use Google Home as an intercom?

 While less common, many intercom systems offer integration with Google Home, allowing you to voice commands to operate the intercom and unlock doors.

 Apartment Intercom System with Door Release

 Most apartment intercom systems come with the ability to release the door.
 All the intercoms we covered today have the ability to open doors.
 They often work with existing electronic door locks, by sending a relay switch signal to release the door for a few seconds, and let the visitor into the building.

 How can I get my Apartment Intercom System Repaired?

 If you have a newer apartment entry system, talk to your the security installer who installed the system.
 You can also google search for the intercom companies contact info.
 If it’s a wired legacy intercom, you might not find parts for it, or people to service it.

 What are Wireless Intercom Systems for Apartments

-Apartment wireless intercom, typically refer to the ability to connect to the resident wirelessly over an internet or telephone line.
-The system still requires wiring the front intercom device, but does not require installing cables and in-unit receivers.
+Apartment wireless intercom, typically refers to the ability to connect to the resident wirelessly over an internet or telephone line.
+The system still requires wiring the front intercom device but does not require installing cables and in-unit receivers.
 Calls are made wirelessly to the residents from the intercom to the person.
-Traditionally, these calls were made on a telephone based system.
-Today, most system utilize a video intercom call, using an internet line at the intercom.
+Traditionally, these calls were made on a telephone-based system.
+Today, most systems utilize a video intercom call, using an internet line at the intercom.